 Plain Text

-When compiled with --verify, Z3 checks whether the division can ever fail:
+When compiled with --verify, Z3 binds result to the body expression and checks whether the postcondition can fail:

 Bash